llamaxyz/llama/docs/policies.md

 # Policy Management

-Policies allow users to create actions, and cast approvals / disapprovals on actions within a Llama instance.
+Policies allow users to create actions and cast approvals / disapprovals on actions within a Llama instance.
 Policies, roles, and permission IDs can be granted on instance deployment, but this section focuses on policy management for active Llama instances in this section.

 ## Key Concepts